loopbackio/loopback-next/docs/site/site-proposal.md

   - Datasource & Connectors
   - Observers & Interceptors

-**Application life cycles**
+- **Application life cycles**

+  - Installation
   - Create: includes scaffolding
     - download the cli module
     - create project skeleton
     - scaffold application, create model, add business logics in controller.
   - Add more artifacts
     - start to add building blocks
   - Build
     - part of `npm start`
     - build step will transpile everything to javascript
   - Boot
     - `app.boot()`
     - load the artifact by convention from well know folders and populate into the application context
   - Start
     - `app.start()`
     - LB application does the start event
     - activation of endpoints
     - start to listen on the transport and start to accept requests
     - lifecycle event, e.g. start a timer to clean up cache periodically
+  - Try and test?

+    Build the app iteratively.

   - Request/Response processing
     - after start, requests can come in.
     - can start accept request and produce response
     - raymond has a diagram from server > sequence of actions> controller > datasource > connector
   - Stop
     - deactivate the endpoints. shutting down the application

-**Developer Experiences**
+- **Developer Experiences**

   _Development and Deployment stories_

   _show how to add more integration capabilities to your app_

   - Create REST APIs
     - Top-down vs Bottom up
     - OpenAPI
+    - can expand to other APIs, e.g. gRPC and GraphQL
   - Access databases
   - Call other services
   - Integrate with infrastructure

+    _If we don't have out-of-box integration, we can document how to utilize intercept to do the work. or create a PoC_

     - Authentication
     - Authorization
     - Caching
     - Distributed tracing
+    - Metrics

   - Debugging
-- Deployment
+  - Deployment - to docker containers, kubernetes, etc.

-**Behind the scene plumbing**
+- **Behind the scene plumbing**

   _what's the plumbing that we get all the artifacts working together_

+  _what infrastructure behind the magic and how developers can use it_

   - Context
   - Binding
   - Dependency injection
-- Component
+  - Component - allow you to group different bindings together

-**Request/response processing flow**
+- **Request/response processing flow**

-_Programming model guide_
+  _Programming model guide: to understand what's the pipeline behind and how we utilize different tiers to do different work_

   It serves 2 purposes:

-1. for extension devloper on how to extend LB
+  1. for extension developer on how to extend LB
   2. for application developer to understand the processing flow

   - Transport -> Server -> Sequence of actions -> Controller -> Repository ->
     DataSource -> Connector -> Database
   - Express middleware
   - Sequence of actions
     - Routing
     - Parsing
     - Invoking
     - Sending
     - Rejecting
   - Interceptors

-**Extending LoopBack**
+- **Extending LoopBack**

-- Extension point/extension
+  - Extension point/extension patterns: on top of the context registry
-- Discovering and ordering
+  - Discovering and ordering: how to discover artifacts from the context, so that we can form a chain of interceptors/actions
   - Chain of handling
   - Creating components, decorators, servers
   - Extending request body parsing
   - Extension life cycle
   - Testing your extension

-**Examples**
+- **Examples**

-**CLI References**
+- **CLI References**

-**API docs**
+- **API docs**

-**For LoopBack 3.x users**
+- **For LoopBack 3.x users**

   - **Differences between v3 and v4**
   - **Migration Guide**

-**References**
+- **References**

   Discussion: Per discussion with Barbara much earlier, she suggested us remove the Glossary as well because we have the one-liner description of the concepts.

   - Considerations for GDPR readiness

 ## Proposed Changes on Individual Section